 Imagine a scenario where a data analyst needs to generate SQL queries to extract specific information from a complex data warehouse, but without deep knowledge of SQL.
 Our goal was to create an AI assistant that translates natural language to SQL, and we wanted to find the optimal large language model (LLM) for this task.
+How to choose the best LLM for SQL generation?
+Start by matching the model’s context capacity, tool-use ability, and cost profile to the complexity of the task.
 We needed a solution that balances performance and cost while handling the limitations of context windows.
 A context window refers to the amount of text or information the model can remember and process at one time.

 The problem of limited context windows in LLMs